andferrari/PAINTER.jl/doc/source/functions.rst

 * ``painter`` is defined with two methods:

-  * full parameters definition.
+  * Full parameters definition.
 This method is generally used to initialize the algorithm:

     .. code:: julia